liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. by the time she’s my age
 1. you cannot take it out on me
 1. he’s supposed to be coming by
-1. well, you got me there
+1. well, you got me there; 你说服我了
 1. it’s important to manage expectations
-1. his color is better
+1. his color is better; 他气色变好了
-1. I heard he had a record
+1. I heard he had a record; 我听说他有前科
 1. is there something you’re holding back from your family
 1. I like being here with you
 1. it’s not what it looks like
 1. a car plowed in to another car
-1. the green trigger makes you think of going forward
+1. the green trigger makes you think of going forward; green light\n
 1. when you are driving, you are presented with various signs, colors, and objects
 1. I hope I can return the favor
 1. I really appreciate everything you've done
 1. no, I wouldn't mind
-1. I wish that I could, but I have other plans
+1. I wish that I could, but I have other plans; I would if I could
 1. I'm afraid I won't be able to.
 I have to visit my parents
 1. no problem, it would be my pleasure
 1. I was wondering if you could give me a ride to work